wdawson/okta.github.io/_source/_posts/2018-06-19-deploy-your-aspnet-core-app-to-azure.md

 ---

 One of the scariest features of Visual Studio is without a doubt right-click to publish.
-There are very few instances in which you’d actually want to make use of this “feature” and so many more in which it’s a terrible idea.
-In this post I’ll walk you through the right way to secure and deploy your new ASP.NET Core app to Azure.
-My method might not be as fast as right clicking to publish, but it’ll keep you, and your users, safe!
-(And if you’re embracing the cross-platform nature of ASP.NET Core, like I am on my Linux laptop with VS Code, right-click to publish isn’t even an option for you.)
+There are very few instances in which you'd actually want to make use of this "feature" and so many more in which it's a terrible idea.
+In this post I'll walk you through the right way to secure and deploy your new ASP.NET Core app to Azure.
+My method might not be as fast as right clicking to publish, but it'll keep you, and your users, safe!
+(And if you're embracing the cross-platform nature of ASP.NET Core, like I am on my Linux laptop with VS Code, right-click to publish isn't even an option for you.)

-So, let’s dive in.
-In this tutorial we’ll add secure identity management to your ASP.NET Core app with Okta, and then deploy to Azure.
+So, let's dive in.
+In this tutorial we'll add secure identity management to your ASP.NET Core app with Okta, and then deploy to Azure.

 ## What is Okta?

 Why does Okta matter if this post is all about deploying my .NET app to Azure?
-Well, you wouldn’t mail a letter without sealing the envelope, would you?
-Similarly, you shouldn't ship your new app out to the Internet without secure [identity management](https://developer.okta.com/product/user-management/), and Okta makes that a lot easier and more scalable than what you’re probably used to.
+Well, you wouldn't mail a letter without sealing the envelope, would you?
+Similarly, you shouldn't ship your new app out to the Internet without secure [identity management](https://developer.okta.com/product/user-management/), and Okta makes that a lot easier and more scalable than what you're probably used to.
 Okta is a cloud service that allows developers to create, edit, and securely store user accounts and user account data, and connect them with one or multiple applications.
 Our API enables you to:

 * [Authenticate](https://developer.okta.com/product/authentication/) and [authorize](https://developer.okta.com/product/authorization/) your users
 * Store data about your users